-The patient was seen clinically and then received an MRI of the brain with contrast.
+The patient was seen clinically and then received an MRI of the brain with contrast (Figure 1).
 Upon that, a mass in the posterior cranial fossa was found out with characteristics of internal necrosis and peripheral enhancement.
-The size of the mass approximately 4.4 x 4.7 x 4.8 cm in anteroposterior, transverse. and craniocaudal measurements. respectively.
+The size of the mass was approximately 4.4 x 4.7 x 4.8 cm in anteroposterior, craniocaudal transverse, and measurements, respectively.
 T1-weighted imaging indicated intratumoral hemorrhage with diffusion restriction.
 The findings on imaging suggested considerable mass effect on the fourth ventricle, with moderate obstructive hydrocephalus and mild pons pressure.
 Differential diagnoses were hemangioblastoma and astrocytoma.